Fully Dynamic Algorithm for Constrained Submodular Optimization: Overview of our approach and intuitive analysis

-\paragraph{Handling Insertions.} Along with $A$, we maintain buffer sets $B_1, \ldots , B_T$.
-When an element is inserted, we add it to all the sets $B_{\ell}$.
+More precisely, when an element is inserted, the algorithm adds it to all the sets $B_{\ell}$.
 When, for any $\ell$, the size of $B_{\ell}$ becomes $\frac{n}{2^{\ell}}$, we add the elements of $B_{\ell}$ to $A_{1, \ell}$, reconstruct the data structure from the $\ell$-th level, and also empty $B_{\ell}$.
 This approach handles insertions \emph{lazily}.
 Notice that lazy updates should be done carefully, since if the newly inserted element has very high utility, we need to add it to the solution immediately.
 During the execution of the algorithm, $B_\ell$ essentially represents those elements that we have not considered in the construction of buckets in $A_{i,\ell}$ for $0 \leq \ell \leq T$.
 The property that the running time of constructing $A_{i, \ell}$ is $\widetilde{O}(\frac{n}{2^{\ell}})$ implies that the amortized running time per insertion is also $\polylog(n)$.
 Also observe that we add $B_T$ to $A_{1, T}$ after any element is inserted, which enables us to maintain a good approximate solution at all times.
 In particular, if an element $e$ of very large marginal gain given $S$ is inserted, e.g., $f(e\ |\ S) > \OPT / 2$, then it will be processed via $B_T$ and added to $S$.
 In general, if there are $2^j$ inserted elements that collectively have very large gain given $S$, then they will be processed via $B_{T - j}$ and potentially used to update $S$.